-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 600 words, reference at least 1 Reading & Study presentation, and include at least 2 citations.
+Each thread must be at least 500 words, reference at least 1 Reading & Study presentation, and include at least 2 citations.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
-Each reply must be at least 300 words and include at least 1 citation.
+Each reply must be at least 200 words and may include 1 citation in Turabian format as a demonstration of further research support, but this is not required.
 Each thread and reply must also contain at least 1 biblical reference and follow current Turabian format.

 The student will write a 15–18-page research-based paper in current Turabian format that focuses on one of the topics provided in the course.
 The paper must include 20–25 references, not including the course textbooks and the Bible.

 The student will develop an 8-week residential course (8 modules) on the topic of “Transitions in Worship” that is designed to be taught in a college setting.
 For this project, the student will develop the syllabus, module overviews and outcomes, lectures, and a PowerPoint presentation to accompany each lecture.
 All required resources for this course must be utilized for this project.